Lakers overcome Davis' absence to beat reeling Wizards - WHIZ News

 Wizards: Gafford sustained an ankle injury in the first half but returned after halftime. … G Delon Wright, who hasn’t played since Oct.
 25 because of a hamstring injury, continues to progress toward a possible return by the end of the month.

-Lakers: With Davis out, Bryant received his third start of the season against his former team. … Reaves stepped on the foot of Gafford just past the midway point of the third quarter and went to the locker room with an ankle injury before he returned in the fourth
+Lakers: G Patrick Beverley did not play because of right calf soreness. … Reaves stepped on the foot of Gafford just past the midway point of the third quarter and went to the locker room with an ankle injury before he returned in the fourth

 UP NEXT